 Anatomy of the Sciatic Nerve

+The sciatic nerve begins at the level of L3 (or lumbar segment 3) of the spine in the back.
 This is the largest nerve in our body.
-It carries various nerve roots, which start at the spine and branch out in the lower back.
-They then combine to form the sciatic nerve.
-This large nerve begins at the level of L3 (or lumbar segment 3) of the spine in the back.
-The nerve then runs from the lower back, through the buttock and travels down the back of each leg.
-Various nerve fibers branch out into the leg, innervating the thigh, calf, foot, and toes along the way.
+It carries various nerve roots, which start at the lower back and branch down the back of each leg.
+Various nerve fibres branch out into the leg, innervating the thigh, calf, foot, and toes along the way.

 Causes of Sciatic Pain

 As we already know, sciatica pain is usually caused by an underlying medical condition.
-Some of the common causes of conditions resulting in sciatic nerve pain are as follows:
+Some of the common causes of sciatica or conditions resulting in sciatic nerve pain are as follows:

-- Lumbar herniated disc (bulging of the vertebral disc due to rupture)
+- Lumbar herniated disk (bulging of the vertebral disc due to rupture)

 - Bone spur (bony projection)

-- Degenerative disc disease (the breakdown of discs which act as cushions between the vertebrae and support them)
+- Degenerative disc disease (when the disc degenerates, its structure is beginning to break down and can no longer properly fulfil their role to act as cushions between the vertebrae and support them)

-- Spinal Stenosis in the lumbar region (narrowing of the spinal canal in the lower back)
+- Spinal Stenosis in the lumbar region (narrowing of the spinal canal in the lower back, where the spinal cord passes through)

 - Spondylolisthesis (one vertebra slips forward over another one)